-There isn’t a single muscle that isn’t tested when it comes to the full totality of the sports of baseball and softball.
+There isn’t a single muscle that isn’t tested when it comes to the sports of baseball and softball.
 Every aspect of these games is both mentally and physically demanding.
-The mental aspect demands that players have a wealth of knowledge and strategy about the game i.e. pitch selection, hitting for contact or power, knowing when to steal, etc. However, if their bodies are not flexible, mobile, stable, and strong, then just understanding the game is not going to get them very far.
-At LYMBR we hope to assist our fellow baseball and softball players by stretching muscles involved in the three movements of the sports: swinging, throwing, and running.
+The mental aspect demands that players have a wealth of knowledge and strategy about the game i.e. pitch selection, hitting for contact or power, knowing when to steal, etc. However, if your body is not flexible, mobile, stable, and strong, then a high baseball or softball IQ will only get you so far.
+At LYMBR, we hope to assist fellow baseball and softball players in their recovery and performance by mobilizing muscles, joints, and tissue involved in the three movements of the sports: swinging, throwing, and running.

-In your swing you use your deltoids, infraspinatus, wrist pronators/supinators, psoas, hip rotators, and lats to complete the swing.
-However, the function of any and all successful swings begin in the same place: the hips.
+When you swing a bat you use a multitude of muscles to complete the swing.
+These include but are not limited to your deltoids, infraspinatus, wrist pronators/supinators, psoas, hip rotators, lats, pecs, etc. However, the function of any and all successful swings begin in the same place: the hips.
 Bat speed, point of contact, and how far that contact will go is determined by the rotational force of your lower body.
 It doesn’t matter how strong your upper body is, you will never be able to hit it as far as someone with better lower body rotation.
 The muscles listed above are consequently lengthened and shortened to complete the motion of the swing.
-If you’re doing this multiple times a day, every day, for years on end, then those muscles will adapt to the length and motion you’ve made it comfortable with.
-It’s repetitive action, and it’s one of the most common muscular adaptations we see here at LYMBR.
+If even one of those muscles is tight from overuse, stress, injury, or over-sitting then your ability to produce optimal swings mechanics is negatively impacted.
+The likelihood of this is fairly high since you’re doing this multiple times a day, every day, for years on end, and muscles will adapt to the length and motion you’ve made it comfortable with.
+It’s repetitive action, and it’s one of the most common muscular adaptations we see at LYMBR.
 By stretching out the back, shoulders, hips, wrists, and forearms we relax your connective tissues and lengthen your muscles back to its original length.
 This creates muscle balance.
 Swinging a bat at a tiny ball moving between 60-100 mph is hard enough without a tight, imbalanced body.

 PITCHING AND THROWING

-If the old adage “the best offense is a good defense” holds true, then pitching and throwing create the trebuchet that defends the castle of victory from total onslaught.
-At its most base, you’re just playing catch, but pitching and throwing at its heart is primal, ruthless, and steeped in strategy.
-You must understand pitch variance, changing your delivery times, hitting your cut-off man from the outfield, whether or not to risk the far throw to home.
+At its most base, you’re just playing catch with your teammate.
+However, pitching and throwing at its heart is primal, ruthless, and steeped in strategy.
+You must understand pitch variance, changing your delivery times, hitting your cut-off man from the outfield, or whether or not to risk the far throw to home.
 What sets great arms apart from good arms is the overall comprehension of the throw itself.
-This is another motion dictated by the force production of your lower body translated to your upper body.
-We are using similar muscles to swing such as the hip flexors, hip rotators, rotator cuff musculature, deltoids, lats, and wrist pronators but now with more engagement from the pectoral muscles, the quads, glutes, hamstrings, and the muscles responsible for flexion in your back.
-If these muscles are tight or out of place, then they have a higher chance of misfiring along with a much higher chance of injury.
-By loosening these muscles, we improve the range of motion of the joint, which allows the joint to move in it’s normal range, rather than a limited range created by repetitive movement or overuse.
-This will reduce tissue trauma which could lead to inflammation or spasm and by increasing range we allow for proper motion which will reduce injury prevalence.
-When it comes to pitching, whether it be baseball or softball, efficiency is the name of the game.
+This is another motion dictated by the force production of your lower body.
+We are using similar muscles that we used in the swing such as the hip flexors, hip rotators, rotator cuff musculature, deltoids, lats, and wrist pronators, pectoral muscles, quads, glutes, hamstrings, and the muscles responsible for flexion in your back.
+If these muscles are tight or deconditioned, then they have a higher chance of misfiring creating a much higher probability of injury.
+By loosening these muscles, we improve the range of motion of the joint and associated muscles.
+This allows the joint to move in it’s normal range, rather than a limited range created by repetitive movement or overuse.
+This will reduce tissue trauma, inflammation/ lactic acid build up, or spasm.
+By increasing the range of the joint, we allow for proper motion which will reduce injury prevalence.
+When it comes to pitching, whether it be baseball or softball, sustainability is the name of the game.

-The winter months were long with the lingering cold, the biting wind, and the decreased access to outdoor activities.
+The winter months were long with the lingering cold, the biting wind, and the decreased access to outdoor activities, especially with the pandemic.
 But spring is here, which means that sports like softball and baseball are in full swing.
 A sport that combines physical activities such as swinging, throwing, and running.
-Activities, that without optimal flexibility, mobility, stability, and strength could cause season ending, or career ending injuries.
+Activities that, without optimal flexibility, mobility, stability, and strength could cause a season ending, or career ending injury.
 If you’re ready to start your season now, if you’re ready to create the most efficient version of yourself, if you’re ready to reduce injury and increase performance, then please join us at one of our LYMBR studios.

 A Note from an injured ball player: Listen to your body, if something doesn’t feel right, please get yourself checked.
 Take one game, or one season off, rather than dealing with an injury for the rest of your life.
 It takes 4-6 minutes to stretch your shoulder, and rotator cuff muscles to prevent injury and inflammation.
 Inversely, it could take up to 4-6 months,often longer, for a full rotator cuff recovery.
 Do the math, take the time, talk to experts, and take care of yourself.
 There is nothing more demoralizing than hurting yourself on the field, and never being able to come back from it.

 Written by Conner Fritchley.
-Conner is a Stretch Therapist in our Darien studio and played High School Baseball.
+Conner is a Stretch Therapist in our Darien studio, a LYMBR Academy Instructor, and he played High School Baseball.